 7 G's Belief Statement The Lord's Prayer Acts 2 Attitudes Glorification Glorification of God is the goal of our lives and our church.
 "Our Father in heaven, hallowed be thy name, 46 "Every day they continued to meet together in the temple courts.
-They broke bread in their homes and ate together with glad and sincere hearts, 47 praising God" Enabled by God, I have decided to live as a worshipper and glorify God in every aspect of my life.
+They broke bread in their homes and ate together with glad and sincere hearts, 47 praising God" I have decided to live as a worshipper and glorify God in every aspect of my life.
 Group Group provides the optimal environment for life change.
-Your kingdom come, Growth Growth is a process towards full maturity in Christ.
-Your will be done ^{42a} "They devoted themselves to the apostles' teaching" Enabled by God, I have decided that I will live as a disciple, striving to become more like Jesus in every area of my life.
+Your kingdom come, 42b "and to the fellowship" I have decided to live in covenant community as a member of God's family and welcome in all who desire to join.
+Growth Growth is a process towards full maturity in Christ.
+Your will be done 42a"They devoted themselves to the apostles' teaching" I have decided that I will live as a disciple, striving to become more like Jesus in every area of my life.
 Gifts Gifts of divine empowerment are given to all believers to grow God's church. on earth as it is in heaven.
-43 "Everyone was filled with awe, and many wonders and miraculous signs were done by the apostles."
-Enabled by God, I have decided to live every day as an empowered servant allowing God to express His love through me.
+43 "Everyone was filled with awe, and many won- ders and miraculous signs were done by the apostles."
+I have decided to live every day as an empowered servant allowing God to express His love through me.
 Good Stewardship Good Stewardship is the reasonable and loving response to our gracious God.
 Give us today our daily bread.
 44 "All believers were together and had everything in common.
 45 Selling their possessions and goods they gave to anyone as he had need."
-Enabled by God, I have decided that life is a gift of time, talents and treasure that I will gratefully steward as God leads.
+I have decided that life is a gift of time, talents and treasure that I will gratefully steward as God leads.
 Grace Grace is God's bridge to us and our bridge to others.
 Forgive us our debts as we also have forgiven our debtors.
 42c " to the breaking of bread" 47b " and enjoying the favor of all of the people.
 And the Lord added to their number daily those who were being saved."
-Enabled by God, I have decided that I will receive God's grace for my life and live as His ambassador of reconciliation in the world.
+I have decided that I will receive God's grace for my life and live as His ambassador of reconciliation in the world.
 Guidance Guidance is necessary in order to carry out God's will.
 And lead us not into temptation but deliver us from the evil one." ^{42d} and to prayer."
-Enabled by God, I have decided that I need God's guidance in every aspect of my life and will live as His follower!
+I have decided that I need God's guidance in every aspect of my life and will live as His follower!